 It’s important to make the topic and structure of your presentation clear for the audience.
-At the end of your introduction you should tell the audience your main points and their order (and stick to this).
-You can reinforce the order of your presentation with a slide or handout listing the sections.
+At the end of your introduction you should tell the audience your main points in the order that you'll be discussing them.
+You can reinforce this order of your presentation with a slide or handout listing the sections.

 During the presentation, use ‘signposting’ language to guide the audience through your presentation.
 This could include summarising what you’ve just told them, clearly introducing each section and linking your points back to the overall topic.